 Applicant interviews will be short – approx. 10-15 min.
-The interviews are intended to compliment the real-life education provided by the FFA and 4-H programs.
+The interviews are intended to complement the real-life education provided by the FFA and 4-H programs.
 The deadlines for requesting an interview are: last Friday of September for Steers, Last Friday of February for Sheep, Swine, and Goat.
 Applicants will be notified of available times and places during the following week, but no later than the second Sunday following the deadline.
 The interviews will take place in mid-October for Steers and mid-March for other species.
-All that is needed for the request is your name, telephone number and/or email, and the species you wish to raise (see below).
+All that is needed for the request is your name, telephone number and/or email, zip code, and the species you wish to raise (see

 Applicants must be residents of Santa Clara County.
 They must bring the application and an adult co-signer with them for their interview.
 Neither the applicant nor the co-signing adult should sign the application until the conclusion of a successful interview.
 Applicants need to request an interview time slot by sending an email to

 If you need more information, please don’t hesitate to email us:

 - $1,200 for steer

 - $400 for sheep, swine and market goat